nazorghulp/replit/replit.md

-# Xenra Nazorghulp - Grief Support Website
+# Kazenra Nederland - Grief Support Website

 ## Overview
-This project is a full-stack grief support website for Xenra Nazorghulp, a Dutch bereavement counseling service.
+This project is a full-stack grief support website for Kazenra Nederland (formerly Xenra Nazorghulp), a Dutch bereavement counseling service.
 It provides information about their services and facilitates client contact.
 The business vision is to offer accessible and comprehensive grief support, leveraging a modern online presence to reach a wider audience and streamline client engagement.

 ## User Preferences
 Preferred communication style: Simple, everyday language.